merolagio/spca/README.md

 **spca aims to obtain interpretable solutions**

 Choosing an interpretable sparse solution requires comparing two or more of them, which may differ by the variables included or the cardinality and may explain more or less variance.
-Therefore, it is necessary to analyse more than one and this implies comparing statistics and plots.
+Therefore, with spca solutions with different characteristics can be easily produced and compared.

 **spca is implemented as an exploratory data analysis tool**

 The cardinality of the components can be chosen interactively after inspecting trace and plots of solutions of different cardinality.

-Furthermore, the solutions can be automatically computed so as to:
+Furthermore, several solutions can be easily computed so as to:

-* be uncorrelated with the others or not.
+* have uncorrelated components or not.

 * have a minimal cardinality.